Lecture 9: The Death of Giants — High-Mass Evolution and Supernovae

 │ │

-│ The explosion scatters every element the star │
+│ The explosion ejects much of the star's │

 │ The periodic table is a record of gravity's battles.│